backend-development/backend-development-textbook/source/ruby_commandline.md

 ### "Piping Data"

-From the UNIX shell you may now the concepts of piping data from one command to the next:
+From the UNIX shell you may know the concept of piping data from one command to the next:

 ``` shell